Jussie Smollett released from county jail during appeal

-CHICAGO (AP) — Jussie Smollett was released from jail Wednesday after an appeals court agreed with his lawyers that he should be free pending the appeal of his conviction for lying to police about a racist and homophobic attack.
+CHICAGO (AP) — Jussie Smollett was released from jail following six nights behind bars after an appeals court agreed with his lawyers that he should be free pending the appeal of his conviction for lying to police about a racist and homophobic attack.

-Smollett walked out of the Cook County Jail Wednesday evening, surrounded by security, and did not comment as he got into an awaiting SUV.
+The former “Empire” actor walked out of the Cook County Jail on Wednesday surrounded by security.
+He did not comment as he got into an awaiting SUV, but his attorneys said Smollett, who is Black and gay, was the target of a racist justice system and people playing politics.

-Smollett defense attorney Nenye Uche, speaking to reporters outside the jail after Smollett left, said the Smollett family is “very very happy with today’s developments.”

-He also criticized the special prosecutor’s decision to charge Smollett again after the initial charges were dropped by Cook County State’s Attorney Kim Foxx and he paid a fine.

-“Let me make something clear: There is no room for politics in our court system and our appellate courts in this great state do not play politics,” Uche said.

 The appeals court ruling came after a Cook County judge sentenced Smollett last week to immediately begin serving 150 days in jail for his conviction on five felony counts of disorderly conduct for lying to police.
-The appeals court said Smollett could be released after posting a personal recognizance bond of $150,000, meaning he doesn’t have to put down money but agrees to come to court as required.
+In an outburst immediately after the sentence was handed down, Smollett proclaimed his innocence and said “I am not suicidal.
+And if anything happens to me when I go in there, I did not do it to myself.
+And you must all know that.”

 People are also reading…